ollelogdahl/cgr/docs/rend2.typ

 as much as possible to the GPU.
 The result is that an entire scene can be rendered with very few draw calls, meaning that command buffer recording on the CPU is cheaper.

+= Usage guide

+In the following section, the usage of the program is described.
+Firstly in @sec:building, the building process is described.

+== Building and running <sec:building>

+For building the application, the following are required:
+- C++20 / C++2a compatible compiler.
+- `GLFW` installed system-wide.
+- `make`

+The following `make` commands are available:

+- `make dev` (default) - Builds the program in dev mode.
+Full optimizations but with tracing enabled.
+- `make release` - Builds the program in release mode.
+- `make memcheck` - Builds the program with ubsan, asan and validation layers enabled.
+- `make clean` - Cleans the build directory.

+After building the program, it can be run with `./cgr <scene file>`.
+The program requires `glslc` @glslc to be installed and on `$PATH`, as it is used to compile glsl shaders.
+If `glslc` is not found, the path can be specified using the `GLSLC_PATH` environment variable at runtime.

+== System Requirements

+Below are the system requirements for running the application.
+Note that the program only works on linux curretly.

+- Vulkan 1.2 compatible GPU, supporting both the `VK_KHR_dynamic_rendering` and `VK_KHR_synchronization2` extensions.
+The descriptor indexing feature is also required.
+These are generally widely supported.

 = Indirect Rendering

 The new renderer uses the traditional geometry rasterization pipeline (see @sec:mesh-render),